pgg1610/folio_website/_pages/about.md

 Two principles drive my work:

 i.
-Insight must precede application
+Intentionality must precede application

 ii.
-Everything should be made as simple as possible, but not simpler.
+How do you anything is how you do everything.

 <details>
-  <summary> More mental models I subscribe to:</summary>
+  <summary>Some core mental models I subscribe to:</summary>

   <ul>
-    <li>Trust in compounding and persistence; you don't need to be right just less stupid.</li>
+    <li>Trust in compounding and persistence; you don't need to be always right, just less stupid.</li>
-    <li>Decide what you want, decide what you are willing to exchange for it.</li>
+    <li>Decide what you want, decide what you are willing to exchange for it and get to work.</li>
     <li>Have strong convictions, loosely held.</li>
     <li>Follow curiosity and passion, not trends.</li>
     <li>Ideas are not owned, but come with debts to those who came before.</li>